Table of Contents

-The intestinal walls are lined with muscles that produce peristalsis, the rhythmic contraction and relaxation that moves food from the stomach to the intestines to the rectum.
+The intestinal walls are lined with muscles that produce peristalsis, the rhythmic contraction, and relaxation that moves food from the stomach to the intestines to the rectum.
 Patients with IBS have stronger and longer-lasting contractions than normal individuals, causing gastric problems, bloating, and diarrhea.
 A weak intestinal contraction causes dry and hard stools, slow passage of food, and constipation.

-External factors, such environmental, economic, and mental factors, can also have a large impact on IBS.
+External factors, such as environmental, economic, and mental factors, can also have a large impact on IBS.
 These include: